 The Virginia Prize for Fiction

-Aurora Metro launched its biennial prize to find new women fiction writers writing in English from around the world in 2009.
+Aurora Metro launched the biennial competition to find and promote new women fiction writers from around the world in 2009.
 The Virginia Prize for Fiction (2023) is open for submissions in January 2023.

-If unable to pay by PayPal please send to cheque (payable to Aurora Metro Publications Ltd) to AURORA METRO, 80 HILL RISE, RICHMOND TW10 6UB UK or email
+If unable to pay by PayPal please send cheque (payable to Aurora Metro Publications Ltd) to AURORA METRO, 80 HILL RISE, RICHMOND TW10 6UB UK or email